leonwongdev/pronunciation-ext/README.md

 Thanks to everyone who has contributed to this project!

 - [@wilsonkor](https://github.com/wilsonkor) - Contributed feature implementation for configurable delay timer to prevent accidental button triggers during text selection.

+## Changelog

+### v1.0.9

+- Added configurable timing options for dictionary popup buttons
+- New setting allows users to adjust delay duration to prevent accidental triggers
+- Users can now choose whether popup buttons appear immediately or after holding mouse for a customized duration

+### v1.0.8

+- Added options to enable/disable individual dictionaries

+### v1.0.7

+- Renamed the extension from "Dictionary Search" to "Popup Dict"

+### v1.0.6

+- Removed active tab permission for improved privacy

+### v1.0.5

+- Fixed inconsistent icon size

+### v1.0.4

+- Used website icons as buttons to reduce the menu size